kxie95/kxie95.github.io/_posts/2017-10-06-women-diversity-article.md

 * I have to fight to talk

 I felt like I was overly sensitive compared to other people
 * There was a time where I could not take the jokes which made me feel undervalued.
-Things such as "grads are cheap labour" were thrown around here and there.
-Things like "grads are actually very expensive because a senior has to look after them" were all things that made me feel upset.
+Things such as "grads are cheap labour" and "grads are actually very expensive because a senior has to look after them" were thrown around and were things that made me feel upset.
 I don't believe the people who said these things had ill intentions, that's just the type of humour they enjoy.
 * You could argue that although the intention was not bad, people should still watch what they say.
 I agree and disagree - I agree because words can impact someone for life but I disagree because if we have to watch so closely the things we say, this can result in an uptight atmosphere.
 * In the end, it all comes down to the relationship - the closer you are with someone, the less you will need to watch your words because you are aware of their intent.
 As I was not close to any of these people, what they said I took word for word to heart.
 * I never felt this way in my day to day life with other people.
 Then I realised the people I hang around all have similar mindsets so there is rarely any friction between us.